I was pretty excited when Rick agreed to let me write a guest post for www.ExerciseForInjuries.com. You see, I’m quite a fan.

-One of the best things I ever did was matching terminology with the questions above with descriptive materials that represented a more technical language.
+One of the best things I ever did was match terminology with the questions above with descriptive materials that represented a more technical language.

-For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors that are trying to make up for those terribly weak abs.
-He’ll never understand that which is so obvious to you; all he knows is volleyball is now out of the question because he can’t get of bed for three days because his knees hurt so bad after.
+For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors that are trying to make up for those weak abs.
+He’ll never understand that which is so apparent to you; all he knows is that volleyball is now out of the question because he can’t get out of bed for three days.
+After all, his knees hurt so badly.

 But if we first show Bill…

-- A diagram of assessment protocols that we might use to assess all of these areas.
+- We might use a diagram of assessment protocols to assess all of these areas.